NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/overview.md

 Use the **CLEAR CONSOLE** button in the bottom right corner to clear the console view.

 !!! info "Tip"
-      You can select the console output and use the middle mouse button to copy and paste it.
+      You can select the terminal output and use the middle mouse button to copy and paste it.

 ## Settings tab